-- Commitment and Dedication to their studies. .
+- Commitment and dedication to their studies.

 - Excellence in effort and attitude.

-- Determined to Be the Best They Can Be.
+- Determined to "Be the Best They Can Be".

-- Displays good citizenship.
+- Displays of good citizenship and service to school/community.

 - Leads by example.

-- Is a role model for our student body?
+- Is a role model for our student body.

 Athlete of the Month